 - Satisfactory score on the English Proficiency Examination

-- A typewritten, three-page autobiography, submitted at least one week before the interview,
+- A typewritten, three-page autobiography, submitted at least one week before the interview, focusing on the following:

 - Work experience